BigtoC/deepwiki-rs/README.md

 - **ReAct Pattern Integration**: Utilizes ReAct (Reasoning + Acting) pattern for systematic codebase exploration and analysis.
 - **Caching & Performance Optimization**: Includes intelligent caching system and parallel processing capabilities for efficient large-scale project analysis.
 - **Extensible Architecture**: Modular design with trait-based language processors and agent system supporting easy extension for new languages and analysis capabilities.
-- **Professional Documentation Output**: Generates markdown and HTML documentation with proper structure, diagrams, and detailed component analysis.
+- **Professional Documentation Output**: Generates markdown and HTML documentation with proper structure, diagrams, and detailed module analysis.

 # 🧠 How it works